W R Burner (Minister of the Gospel)

 There are many walking away from the Unadulterated (pure) Word of God, in many once godly nations, that once stood firmly planted on God's Word.
 Jude revealed: There are certain men crept in unawares (unnoticed), who were before (long ago) of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness (license to immorality), and denying the Lord God, and our Lord Jesus Christ (Jude 1:4).

 Immorality has clearly entered the ranks, as spoken of by Jude, who wrote that such were of old ordained to this condemnation.
-God's Word clearly denounces adulterous practices that have been placed in effect today; practiced in the past, but are escalating in these latter days towards acceptance of the previously unacceptable.
+God's Word clearly denounces ungodly practices that have been placed in effect today; practiced in the past, but are escalating in these latter days towards acceptance of the previously unacceptable.

 Spiritual growth is the only key to offset the immoral atrocities that have polluted many once godly nations.
-Satan inspired immoral activities, has been placed on the plate of acceptability and need to be exposed for what they are, with the Word of God preached to its fullness, not just the niceties that will tickle the ear.
+Satan inspired immoral activities, having been placed on the plate of acceptability need to be exposed for what they are, with the Word of God preached to its fullness, not just the niceties that will tickle the ear.

 The Apostle Paul warned of such in saying: The time will come when they (the people) will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).

 The Apostle Paul told Timothy to watch in all things, endure afflictions, do the work of an evangelist, make full proof of your ministry (2 Timothy 4:5).
 Preach the word; be instant (ready) in season, out of season, reprove, rebuke, exhort with all longsuffering and doctrine (2 Timothy 4:2).
+It was noted that preaching is the God-ordained means to prevent defection from the truth.

 This exhortation was preceded with: I charge you before God, and the Lord Jesus Christ, who shall judge the quick (living) and the dead at his appearing and his kingdom (2 Timothy 4:1).
 This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfill one's calling.